-In psychedelic-assisted therapy, the psychedelic medicine induces a transient and profound altered state of consciousness that aims to enhance self exploration and accelerate the psychotherapy process.
+In psychedelic-assisted therapy, the psychedelic medication is a catalyst to enhance self exploration and accelerate the psychotherapy process.

-The psychedelic medicine allows patients to better access their subconscious, address their core underlying issues, and connect with their inner capacity to heal emotionally.
-Biologically, psychedelic medicines may facilitate change by resetting a brain region called the Default Mode Network and triggering increased synaptic plasticity.
+The psychedelic medication allows patients to better access their subconscious, address their core underlying issues, and connect with their inner capacity to heal emotionally.
+Biologically, psychedelic medications may facilitate change by resetting a brain region called the Default Mode Network and triggering increased synaptic plasticity.
 As a result, in addition to reducing symptoms, patients may undergo a personal transformation, become UNSTUCK, and achieve a more rapid and sustained change compared to standard treatments.